Management

 SHOWING

-Showing is not one of our aspirations.
-We have attended the local show in Big Timber for the past few years, but mostly for community and a good time.
-Though it is our goal to breed high quality show lines worthy of GCH statuses, these designations will only be earned by goats we sell to showing homes.
+At this point I don’t have enough time and freedom to devote to showing much.
+Though it is our goal to breed high quality show lines worthy of GCH statuses, these designations will likely be earned only by goats we sell to showing homes.
 No doubt many of our goats will go unnoticed and live outside of the spotlight as common homestead milkers, unrecognized for their actual potential.
 But we think quality is important even for the humblest of little goat farms.
-We hope to keep the Nigerian breed pure and true to it’s best features by selecting breeding stock of the finest genetics so it can only improve.
+We hope to keep the Nigerian breed pure and true to it’s best qualities by selecting breeding stock of the finest genetics so it can only improve.
 Our goats aren’t perfect, but we work towards our goals with each breeding and try to improve each line where it’s lacking.

 goats grazing in pasture near the barn, view from behind welded wire fencing.